US service member injured after rockets strike coalition bases in Syria, US official says - KTVZ

 By Oren Liebermann, CNN

-Several rockets were fired at coalition bases in Syria on Wednesday, injuring one US service member, a US official told CNN, in an apparent response to US airstrikes against Iranian-backed groups in the region.
+Several rockets were fired at coalition bases in Syria on Wednesday, injuring one US service member, according to a statement from US Central Command, in an apparent response to US airstrikes against Iranian-backed groups in the region.

-Following the rocket attack, US forces returned fire and destroyed three vehicles as well as the equipment used to launch the rockets, the official said.
+Following the rocket attack, US attack helicopters returned fire and destroyed three vehicles as well as the equipment used to launch the rockets, according to Central Command.
 Initial assessments indicate that two or three people involved in carrying out the attacks were killed.

+“We have a total spectrum of capability to mitigate threats across the region, and we have every confidence in our ability to protect our troops and Coalition partners from attacks,” said Gen. Michael “Erik” Kurilla, commander of US Central Command.

+Earlier Wednesday, a senior Pentagon official said the US would work to defend its service members and capabilities in the region.

 “We’re not going to hesitate to defend ourselves,” said Colin Kahl, the under secretary of defense for policy, at a briefing to reporters on Wednesday.
 “We’re not going to tolerate attacks by Iran-backed forces on our forces anywhere in the world, to include in Syria, and we won’t hesitate to protect ourselves and take additional measures as appropriate.”